richmond070/NBA-playoff-analysis/README.md

 ## Methodology

 Raw data is first scraped from the web using a Python library designed for extracting information from online sources.
-Once collected, these raw datasets are loaded directly into a Snowflake staging schema, where they are stored in their original or minimally processed form.
+Once collected, these raw datasets are loaded directly into a staging schema in snowflake, where they are stored in their original or minimally processed form.
 From there, DBT (Data Build Tool) connects to the staging schema and applies a series of transformations such as cleaning, standardizing, and modeling the data.
 The transformed datasets are then loaded into a destination schema within Snowflake that is structured and optimized for analytical use.
 Finally, Power BI connects directly to this destination schema to perform data analysis and create interactive dashboards and visualizations for reporting and insights.